-The final two days are all about diving.
-The theoretical part – including the theory exam – has been completed and it’s now time to improve your skills and practice the actual diving.
-On the last day we’ll pack up the dive gear and head to one of our local reefs for the final 2 dives.
-A magnificent underwater world is waiting to be discovered.
-At the successful completion of the theory exam and these two last dives, you will become a certified PADI Open Water diver, which means that you can go diving with a buddy anywhere.
+On the last day we’ll pack up the dive gear and head to two of our local reefs for the final 2 dives.
+At the successful completion of these two last dives, you will become a certified PADI Open Water Diver, which means that you can go diving with a buddy anywhere.

 With professional guidance from your dive instructor, you will be able to add new and special experiences to your logbook, no matter which of the above specialties you choose.
 Through self-study from the course book, you will learn the theory for the specialties that you select.
 Before the dives, you will attend theory classes with your dive instructor and go over the course questions.